rebeccajohnson88/udacity_rentalpricepredict/README.md

 # Final directory structure

-This is the final directory structure - omitting the mlflow created objections
+This is the final directory structure - omitting the mlrun and wandb outputs

 ```bash
 ├── CODEOWNERS